Make a Planned Gift

 Gifts planned during your lifetime to fulfill at your death

-The simplest way to make a planned gift is by naming Trinity Episcopal Cathedral in your will.
+One common way to make a planned gift is by naming Trinity Episcopal Cathedral as a beneficiary of your will or living trust.
 A bequest is a meaningful way to support our work without affecting your cash flow during your lifetime.
-Your attorney can include it when you prepare or revise your will or you can add a codicil at any time.
+Your attorney can include it when you prepare or revise your will or trust, or you can add a codicil to your will at any time.

 There are several types of bequests:

-• A specific bequest indicates the amount of cash, securities or other asset you wish to leave to Trinity.
+• A specific bequest indicates the amount of cash, securities or another asset you wish to leave to Trinity.
 Or it can indicate a specific percentage of the total value of your estate.

-• A residuary bequest leaves the remaining portion of your estate (or a percentage of the total) after all other bequests have been satisfied.
+• A residuary bequest leaves the remaining portion of your estate (or a percentage of the total) after all specific bequests have been satisfied.

 Examples of Specific Bequests: